One of the best things to do during the winter in Japan is to take a trip up north to the Snow Monkey Park near Nagano.

 Visiting In Summer

-If your only option is to visit the park in the summer, you still have a decent chance of seeing the monkeys because the park staff feeds them regularly and that encourages them to keep coming back; in the summer they’re less likely to dip in the hot springs though, so that limits your photo ops.
+If your only option is to visit the park in the summer, you still have a decent chance of seeing the monkeys because the park staff feeds them regularly and that encourages them to keep coming back.

-There’s a live cam at the park’s official website that you can use the day before your trip to see if the monkeys are coming around, but the biggest factor is still the season that you go; winter is best!
+There’s a live cam at the park’s official website that you can use the day before your trip to see if the monkeys are active, but the biggest factor is still the season that you go.